 Dr. Pamela Rose Toulouse

-Associate Professor in the Faculty of Education (Concurrent English Language) at Laurentian University
+Dr. Pamela Rose Toulouse, Full Professor & 3M National Teaching Fellow in the Faculty of Education at Laurentian University

 Dr. Pamela Rose Toulouse is originally from the community of Sagamok First Nation.
 She is a proud Ojibwe/Odawa woman that comes from a long line of educators.
 Dr. Toulouse celebrates many years of activity (entering her 26th year) in the formal educational setting, beginning as an elementary school teacher and then finding herself in the role of colleague within the university system.
 She is well known for her contributions in Indigenous Education.
 Dr. Toulouse has published well over 50 resources which include books, chapters in books, curriculum pieces, articles, videos and other key selections.